departement-maine-et-loire/transferticketentity/README.md

 - Justification required to make a transfer :
     - If yes, the input field is displayed with a red highlighting.
     - If no, it will appear with a blue highlighting, but the input field will remain active if required.
+- Keep category after transfer :
+    - If yes, category's ticket will be keep.
+    - If no, category's ticket will be set to null.

 ## Where set up the plugin